 The new biogas plant in Moldava nad Bodvou is another milestone of the ENGIE Group on the way to sustainable energy

-Modernization of the biogas plant
+Modernisation of the biogas plant in Moldava nad Bodvou was necessary

-How does the biogas plant work?
+How does the biogas plant in Moldava work?

-Technical information
+Technical information about BPS Moldava

 Installed capacity: